Houdini Eyepiece Specifications

 Houdini Eyepiece Performance

-The following graph illustrates the performance of the Houdini eyepieces in a F/4 Newtonian telescope.
-Spot diagrams with 3,000 rays are shown at the center, halfway, and near the edge of the field.
+The following graph illustrates the performance of the Houdini eyepieces in an f/4 Newtonian telescope.
+Spot diagrams with 3,000 rays are shown for the center, halfway point, and near the edge of the field.

-The spots have been strongly magnified to show them clearly.
-In the center of the field a spot diagram smaller than 2' is almost perfect, at the edge a spot diagram smaller than 10' is considered excellent.
-The top left shows 2' and 5' circles.
+The spot diagrams have been strongly magnified to make them easier to see.
+At the center of the field, a spot diameter smaller than 2 arcminutes is considered nearly perfect.
+Near the edge of the field, a spot diameter smaller than 10 arcminutes is considered very good, while 5 arcminutes is excellent.
+The top left shows reference circles of 2' and 5'.

-There is no trace of coma left in the Houdini spot diagrams.
-Some spherical aberration and some lateral color remain, which shows on very bright objects, such as a magnitude 1 star or Jupiter, at the edge of the field.
-This is not visible at all in a typical deep sky field that does not contain magnitude 1 stars.
-Such a field will appear essentially sharp from edge to edge.
+There is no trace of coma remaining in the Houdini spot diagrams.
+Some spherical aberration and lateral color remain, which are visible only on very bright objects, such as a magnitude 1 star or Jupiter, near the edge of the field.
+These aberrations are not visible in a typical deep-sky field that does not contain such bright objects.
+As a result, the field appears essentially sharp from edge to edge.